eftieell/intro_programming_2/src/chapters/lists_and_dicts/traversing_nested_lists.md

 ## Loops for traversing 2D lists
 Much like with 1D lists, you can traverse 2D lists three ways,
+- using a content-based nested loop
 - using an index-based nested loop
-- using a content-based nested loop
 - using the `enumerate()` function (access index and content simultaneously)

 ## Example
 Let's traverse the 2D list defined below.
 Each inner list contains three city names from a given state.
-Then the outer list is a list of lists of cities from three different states.
+Then the outer list is a list of lists of cities from four different states.
 ```python
 more_cities = [
     ["Denver", "Colorado Springs", "Pueblo"],